orkhanahmadov/laravel-goldenpay/README.md

 * `Orkhanahmadov\LaravelGoldenpay\Events\PaymentCreatedEvent` - gets fired when new payment is created
 * `Orkhanahmadov\LaravelGoldenpay\Events\PaymentCheckedEvent` - gets fired when payment is checked for result
-* `Orkhanahmadov\LaravelGoldenpay\Events\PaymentSuccessfulEvent` - gets fired when payment is successful
+* `Orkhanahmadov\LaravelGoldenpay\Events\PaymentSuccessfulEvent` - gets fired when payment finalized as successful

 Each event receives instance of `Orkhanahmadov\LaravelGoldenpay\Models\Payment` Eloquent model as public `$payment` property.